 (b) has the right to transfer ownership of the lot to the buyer without any restrictions or claims by anyone else.

 2. Our Authenticity Warranty.
 We warrant that the lots in our sales are authentic.
-If within 30 days from the date of sale you satisfy us that your lot is not authentic we will refund the purchase price paid by you (We would expect at least 2 independent specialists recognized by us to provide written evidence that the lot is not authentic and the reasons for their opinion) - This Warranty excludes, Wine and Indian Art.
+If within 10 years from the date of sale you satisfy us that your lot is not authentic we will refund the purchase price paid by you (We would expect at least 2 independent specialists recognized by us to provide written evidence that the lot is not authentic and the reasons for their opinion) - This Warranty excludes, Wine and Indian Art.

 1. How to pay